Segment I/II Practice Assessment Deadline:

-Some clients require extensive printing, which the clients will provide funds for.
+Some clients require extensive printing, for which the clients will provide funds.
 This is arranged at the beginning of the project between the client and the Practice Department.
-Students should not assume that they have extra money for printing unless they are told by the Director of Gateway.
+Students should not assume that they have extra money for printing unless they are told so by the Director of Gateway.

 Any student who is interested in working as a Teaching Assistant for a Gateway project is encouraged to contact the Practice Department for more information about opportunities that may be available.

-All BAC students, regardless of employment status, must report their Practice hours and employment status twice each academic year, in compliance with the Practice reporting periods.
-For more information on Practice reporting and procedures, click here.
+All BAC students, regardless of employment status, must report their Practice hours and employment status twice during the academic year, in compliance with the Practice reporting periods.
+For more information on Reporting and Earning Practice Hours, click here.

-For Gateway projects, students must keep accurate records of their time using timesheets, and be prepared to show this evidence to their instructor at least twice a year, and at the instructor's request.
-Gateway students may report up to 600 hours a semester for their Gateway projects; this averages to about 40 hours/week.
-Students who report more than 20 hours per week on their Gateway project must present compelling evidence of having put that many hours into the project, and not be compromising their other academic work.
+For Gateway projects, students must keep accurate records of their hours using timesheets.
+Students must be prepared to show this evidence to their instructor at least twice a year, and at the instructor's request.
+Gateway students may report up to 600 hours (or about 40 hours per week) a semester for their Gateway projects.
+Students who report more than 20 hours per week on their Gateway project must be able to present compelling evidence of having invested that many hours into the project, and must not be compromising their other academic work.

-Signing off on hours are at the discretion of the instructor.
+Signing off on hours is at the discretion of the instructor.
 In the event of a conflict between a student and the instructor, the Head of Practice or Director of Gateway will make a final determination.
-Final decisions regarding the awarding of Practice hours are at the discretion of the Head of Practice.

-1. Completed hours reporting form, signed off by instructor, and handed in to Practice.
+- Completed Hours Reporting Form, signed off by the supervisor and handed in to Practice.

-2. All materials submitted [for entire team] to Practice and Community Client, via required submission process.
+- All materials submitted [for entire team] to Practice and the Community Client, via required submission process.